 Ditte Knus Tønnesen (b.
 1982) is a Danish artist and independent curator based in Copenhagen.
-Working with photography in a much conceptual way, she tests, questions and expands the medium through a variety of different techniques and traditions.
-In her work she often creates a conversation between the handmade and the digital embodied though antiquated and contemporary techniques.
+Working with photography in a conceptual way, she tests, questions and expands the medium through a variety of different techniques, traditions and materials.
+In her work, she often creates a conversation between the handmade and the digital embodied through antiquated and contemporary techniques.

 Knus Tønnesen studied at the Fine Art Photography Department at The Glasgow School of Art (2005-2008), with exchange to Kyoto Seika University, Japan.
 Currently, she is a part-time student at Bergen Art Academy, finishing a MA in Curatorial Practice this summer (2021).

 Knus Tønnesen was co-director of the artist-run non-profit exhibition space GREEN IS GOLD (2011-2017), together with artist Amalie Bønnelycke Lunøe (DK).
 She is co-founder of Void & Co. an inclusive platform for visual art projects, and co-curator of the art program at Heartland a festival focusing on live talks, music, food and contemporary art.

 In 2020 she curated Ny Nordisk Mæthed, a ground exhibition in four acts showing work by Søren Aagaard, Augusta Sørensen, Jesper Aabille at Fotografisk Center and Nature Workshop Streyf in Copenhagen (DK). #nynordiskmaethed